csesoc/constitution/README.md

         2.7.4 The member concerned is given five (5) minutes to speak against the motion at the Extraordinary General Meeting; and
         2.7.5 The motion is carried by the Extraordinary General Meeting.
+        2.7.6 Members may only petition for one other member's membership termination at any one time.
     2.8 Any member of the society who believes they have been wrongly expelled may appeal to Arc, who will arrive at the final resolution of the matter.